admc/wd/README.md

 - timeout: http timeout in ms, default is `undefined` (uses the server timeout, usually 60 seconds).
 Use `'default'` or `undefined` for server default.
-- retries: Number of reconnection attempte in case  the connection is dropped.
+- retries: Number of reconnection attempts in case the connection is dropped.
   Default is `3`.
 Pass `0` or `always` to keep trying.
 Pass `-1` or `never` to disable.
 - retryDelay: the number of ms to wait before reconnecting.
 Default is `15`.
 - If a field is not specified, the current configuration for this field is